184.108.40.206 Participation payment suspensions, connection failures, non-attendance failures, reconnection failures & penalties

 Reconnection & non-attendance failure penalties - daily penalty rate

 For each business day of a reconnection failure period or non-attendance failure period, the job seeker will lose the equivalent of a working day's rate of basic participation payment, including ES, and the pro rata amount of any participation related supplement.
 Note that while the duration of the 2 penalty periods is calculated differently, the penalty amount for each day in either period is calculated in the same way.
 In a fortnightly instalment period this is one-tenth of their participation payment for the pay period for each business day they remain in the reconnection failure period, or non-attendance failure period, one-tenth of any fortnightly ES paid (see note) and one-tenth of any participation-related supplement.
-A participation-related supplement is the additional payment a job seeker gets under social security law for participating in some activities including, WFD and Skills for Education and Employment.
+A participation-related supplement is the additional payment a job seeker gets under social security law for participating in some activities including, WFD and SEE.

 Note: The ES may be paid either fortnightly or quarterly.
 If a job seeker is receiving the ES on a fortnightly basis, paid with their fortnightly participation payment, the ES is included when calculating any penalty amount.
 If the ES is paid on a quarterly basis, it is a separate payment and is not included in or affected by any reconnection penalties or non-attendance failure penalties.

-The calculation of the amount does not include add-on payments such as RAA, pension GST supplement, RA, PhA, YDS, MOB, PES, TAL and UA.
+The calculation of the amount does not include add-on payments such as RAA, pension supplement, RA, PhA, YDS, MOB, PES, TAL and UA.
 The penalty does not affect a job seeker's access to a HCC or FTB.
 The penalty amount cannot be greater than the job seeker's payment for the period in which the failures occurred.

 The calculation method for a reconnection penalty is detailed in the Social Security (Administration) (Penalty Amount) Determination 2015 (No. 1).